samkiell/crush/crush_documentation.md

-# CrushEdu Place International – Technical Documentation Template
+# Crush EduPlace International – Technical Documentation Template

 ## 1. Project Overview

-CrushEdu Place International is a unified digital platform delivering past questions, exam practice, study resources, and admission guidance for WAEC, NECO, JAMB, and OAU-specific PUTME and DE applicants.
+Crush EduPlace International is a unified digital platform delivering past questions, exam practice, study resources, and admission guidance for WAEC, NECO, JAMB, and OAU-specific PUTME and DE applicants.
 The product is built on the MERN stack with a full‑stack monorepo structure containing distinct frontend and backend services inside a single root directory.

 This documentation outlines the architectural blueprint, development standards, feature requirements, API expectations, deployment workflow, and operational governance for the platform.